 We all love home-cooked meals but let’s face it; they take a lot of time and effort.
 Bringing you some desi cooking hacks that make cooking at home easier and faster with tried and tested results!
-Cook quicker & better pleasing your guests on your upcoming Dawats!
+Cook quicker & better, pleasing your guests on your upcoming daawats!

-We all need some kitchen skills, from young students living alone to moms and dads feeding their family.
-If scientists are to be believed, our food choices are even linked to our character.
-While some may be naturally gifted, or have had the pleasure of growing up with some talented cooks who were happy to give them a few pointers along the way, there are a lot of people out there who shy away from the kitchen because they find cooking complicated, and even a little bit confusing.
+All of us need at least some kitchen skills, from young students living alone to moms and dads feeding their families.
+If scientists are to be believed, our food choices are linked to our character.
+While some may be naturally gifted or have had the pleasure of growing up with a talented cook who was happy to give them a few pointers along the way, there are a lot of people out there who shy away from the kitchen because they find cooking complicated, and even a little bit confusing.

 Plan the menu to give yourself time to make a trip to the grocery store.
 Decide if you want to serve only desi or incorporate a few fusion dishes.
-Don’t have more than one fried item on the menu unless you want your house smelling like the back alley of KFC.
-Don’t try a dish for the first time for the desi dinner.
+Don’t have more than one fried item on the menu unless you want your house smelling like the back alley of a KFC.
+Don’t try a dish for the first time for a desi dinner either.
 Stick to tried and tested ones.

-Start preparing food a night before, Take out the frozen food and put in the fridge to thaw.
+Start preparing food the night before.
+Take out the frozen food and put t in the fridge to thaw.
 Make a nice salad.
 Chop up all the veggies and put them in a Ziploc bag; this takes up less space in the fridge and leaves you with less Tupperware to put in the dishwasher.
 Mix the dressing for the salad when the guests arrive.
-Cut ginger slices, fresh coriander and lemon slices and put in sealed containers to use for garnishing the food the next day.
+Cut ginger slices, fresh coriander, and lemon slices and put them in sealed containers to use for garnishing the food the next day.

-There’s nothing wrong with setting out bottles and cans of your favorite soft drinks, but it’s always nice to have a couple of pre-made, pretty drink options on tap, too.
+There’s nothing wrong with setting out bottles and cans of your favorite soft drinks but it’s always nice to have a couple of pre-made pretty drink options on tap too.
 Brew up a pitcher of fresh sweet tea or hand-squeezed lemonade.
 Make sure your garnish game is on point with colorful additions like frozen berry skewers or citrus sliver ice cubes.
-After-dinner coffee and tea service is a great way to wind things down at the end of the night.
+After-dinner coffee and tea services are a great way to wind things down at the end of the night.